Soledad O'Brien: NBC and MSNBC (1991–2003)

-CNN (2003–2013)
+Warner Bros.
+Discovery (2003–present)

-American Morning (2003–2007)
+CNN: American Morning (2003–2007)

 O'Brien moved to CNN, where from July 2003 to April 2007, she was co-anchor of the CNN program, American Morning CNN's flagship morning program that aired live from New York City.

 In 2004, at the age of 38, she was named to Crain's New York Business "40 Under 40" list.

 In 2005, she covered the aftermath of Hurricane Katrina in New Orleans, where she interviewed then head of the Federal Emergency Management Agency (FEMA) Michael Brown.

-Starting Point (2012–2013)
+CNN: Starting Point (2012–2013)

 From January 2012 to March 2013, O'Brien was anchor of the CNN program, Starting Point.
 After CNN canceled American Morning and replaced it with two new programs, Early Start and Starting Point in 2011, O'Brien began anchoring Starting Point on January 2, 2012.
 It was announced on February 21, 2013, that O'Brien had reached an agreement with CNN to leave Starting Point for the new Starfish Media Group production company.
 CNN would provide funding in return for non-exclusive rights to its documentaries.
 March 29, 2013, was her last day on air at CNN as an anchor.